-We invite you to encourage your Kent ISD students 8th grade and up to participate in the eighteenth annual Latino Youth Conference Student Art Contest.
-This contest is open to all Kent ISD students 8th grade and up who would like to submit their one dimensional art work.
+We invite you to encourage your Kent ISD students 8th grade and up to participate in the annual Latino Youth Conference Student Art Contest.
+This contest is open to all Kent ISD students 8th grade and up who would like to submit their one-dimensional art work.

 The purpose of the contest is to recognize student artwork which focuses on Latino culture and heritage and to build excitement for higher education.

 The Latino Youth Conference Planning Committee will select three winners from the pool of entries.
-The winning artwork will be used for the conference program cover, posters and flyers.
-The conference will be held on March 6, 2018, at the Grand Rapids Community College Ford Fieldhouse.
+The winning artwork will be used for conference materials.
+The conference will be held on Tuesday, March 5, 2019, at the Grand Rapids Community College Ford Fieldhouse.